Official Secretary to the Governor-General of Australia: History

 Some earlier official secretaries played significant political roles in their own right.
 Lord Hopetoun had brought his own private secretary, Captain Edward Wallington, who handled all his communications with London.
 The Australians resented an Englishman being in charge of official business.
-At that time, the payment of the governor-general's staff and the maintenance of the two official establishments in Sydney and Melbourne was at the governor-general's personal expense.
+At that time, the payment of the Governor-General's staff and the maintenance of the two official establishments in Sydney and Melbourne was at the Governor-General's personal expense.
 His successor Lord Tennyson was frugal by nature, and wanted some relief from this financial burden.
 Prime Minister Alfred Deakin suspected that Tennyson was reporting on him to London and trying to interfere on matters of policy, such as the naval agreement between Britain and Australia.
 The official secretary would have been involved in these intrigues.
 He therefore proposed that the governor-general's official secretary be paid for by the Australian government, as long as it was also able to appoint him.
 The British government objected (privately) because this would mean that the governor-general could not carry out what was seen in London as his broader role in supervising the Australian government.
 While Tennyson shared this understanding of his role, he nevertheless agreed to Deakin's proposal, and Parliament approved the arrangement in August 1902.
 However, the relations between the two men, which had been frosty, were not improved by this episode, and Deakin did not encourage Tennyson to seek an extension of his one-year term.

-In 1916, George Steward, official secretary to Sir Ronald Munro Ferguson, founded and headed the Counter-Espionage Bureau, Australia's first secret service, whose agents pursued Industrial Workers of the World and Sinn Féin activists.
+In 1916, Sir George Steward, official secretary to Sir Ronald Munro Ferguson, founded and headed the Counter-Espionage Bureau, Australia's first secret service, whose agents pursued Industrial Workers of the World and Sinn Féin activists.
 Munro Ferguson was as unenthusiastic about these duties of his official secretary (whom he dubbed 'Pickle the Spy') and the unsavoury characters who consequently lurked about Government House as he was with the secret political work which Steward sometimes performed for Prime Minister Billy Hughes.

-The longest serving official secretary was Sir Murray Tyrrell, who served six governors-general over 26 years, 1947–1973.
+The longest serving official secretary was Sir Murray Tyrrell, who served six Governors-General over 26 years from 1947 until 1973.

-The current official secretary is Paul Singer, who began duty on 18 August 2018.
+The current official secretary is Gerard Martin, who took office on 1 July 2024 with Her Excellency the Hon.
+Sam Mostyn.

-List of Official Secretaries
+List of official secretaries

 The following list show the appointed secretaries and acting secretaries in order of appointment.
-The honours shown were held at the time of appointment.
+The honours post-nominals shown are those held at the time of appointment.